NeuroBAU/open-water-maze/README.md

   the set of images labeled as B are taken at a vertical angle of 60 degrees relative to the horizon.
   The horizon is defined as the water surface

-- small images have been converted to 128 x 56 8-bit images
 - small_median images have been first converted to 128 x 56 8-bit images then a median filter (size = 1px) has been applied